TheOdinProject/curriculum/foundations/introduction/asking_for_help.md

 ### Tips for Getting the Best Help Possible

-#### <span id="provide-code-knowledge-check">Always Provide Your Code and the Surrounding Context</span>
+#### Always Provide Your Code and the Surrounding Context

 You can ask theoretical, vague questions, but you’re going to get theoretical, vague answers that probably won't be helpful to you and cause frustration on both ends as you and the person helping you dance around the real issue.
 The only time code doesn’t need to be provided is if you are asking a purely conceptual question outside of a specific project or code snippet.
 Additionally, provide as much context as is necessary, and zero in on the specific problem, such as pointing people to a specific function or line number in your code so people can give you the most relevant answers and quickly assist you.

 #### Ask About the Problem at Hand, Not the Solution Itself

 A lot of learners ask exactly how to approach a given task or assignment in this curriculum, such as the below:

 -   “How do I complete Step 5 of the Rock Paper Scissors Assignment”?

 Keep in mind that you’re actually supposed to figure out how to solve the assignments yourself, and figuring out an approach is essential to your learning journey.
 A much better question might look like this:

 -   “Hey, I’m trying to return a string that displays the winner in Rock Paper Scissors, but I’m getting a syntax error on line 12.
 How can I fix this?
 Here’s my code.”

 In sharing your attempt, people know what you’ve tried and won’t suggest things that might not have worked out for you.
 It also allows them to debug your current iteration of code, rather than sending you down a path that has you start all over again when you might be very close to a solution.